simonmichael/hledger/site/doc/1.1/hledger-web.md

 Note: if invoking hledger-web as a hledger subcommand, write `--` before options as shown above.

-`--server`
+`--serve`
-:   disable browser-opening and auto-exit-on-idle, and log all requests
+:   serve and log requests, don't browse or auto-exit

-    to stdout
+`--host=IPADDR`
+:   listen on this IP address (default: 127.0.0.1)

 `--port=PORT`
-:   set the TCP port to listen on (default: 5000)
+:   listen on this TCP port (default: 5000)

 `--base-url=URL`
-:   set the base url (default: http://localhost:PORT).
+:   set the base url (default: http://IPADDR:PORT).
 You would change
     this when sharing over the network, or integrating within a larger website.